citizenweb3/blog/gameofchains.md

 - IBC relayers
 - Support services

-Game of Chains is designed to fulfill two purposes:
-(1) testing Interchain Security in mainnet-like conditions (2) providing Cosmos Hub validators the opportunity to build confidence around running the ICS protocol

-Game of Chains will last over the next 2-4 weeks and will end in the end of November.
-Validators will complete a series of tasks that prove their proficiency at running the ICS protocol.
+Game of Chains will end in the end of November.
 In each phase, points will be awarded to validators who complete certain tasks.
-In the end of campaign, the best validators will be eligible for rewards.
+In the end of campaign, the best validators will be eligible for rewards, which are funded by [Prop77](https://www.mintscan.io/cosmos/proposals/77), with 20000 ATOMs.

-This public testnet is funded via Prop77, so validators are competing for 20000 ATOMs reward

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 If you want to support us in our mission of creating and spreading educational content and aligning the goal of different communities, please stake with us (guide you can find [here](https://www.citizencosmos.space/staking))